 Internal-Use Software Costs.
 Costs related to software developed or obtained for internal use and cloud-based computing arrangements are expensed as incurred until the application development stage has been reached.
 Once the application development stage has been reached, certain qualifying costs are capitalized until the software is ready for its intended use.
 Costs incurred during the post implementation stage are expensed as incurred.
 Once placed into service, capitalized costs are amortized over periods of up to 10 years.
+For the year ended January 31, 2024, no software costs were written-off.
 For the year ended January 31, 2023, we incurred a \$7.3 million loss from the write-off of previously capitalized costs related to a change in the e-commerce platform.
-No software costs were written-off in the years ended January 31, 2022 and 2021.
-Refer to Note 4, Charges and Credits, for additional information.
+No software costs were written-off in the years ended January 31, 2022.
+Refer to Note 5, Charges and Credits, for additional information.

 Impairment of Long-Lived Assets.
 Long-lived assets are evaluated for impairment, primarily at the asset group level.
 The asset group is defined as stores and cross-docks within a distribution center's service area.
 We monitor asset group performance in order to assess if events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 The most likely condition that would necessitate an assessment would be an adverse change in historical and estimated future results of an asset group's performance.
-For property and equipment held and used, we recognize an impairment loss if the carrying amount is not recoverable through its undiscounted cash flows and measure the impairment loss based on the difference between the carrying amount and estimated fair value.
-For the years ended January 31, 2023, 2022 and 2021, there were no impairments.
+For property and equipment held and used, we measure an impairment loss if the carrying amount is not recoverable through its undiscounted cash flows and measure the impairment loss based on the difference between the carrying amount and estimated fair value.
+For the years ended January 31, 2024, we recorded an impairment loss of \$2.3 million which is included in "Charges and Credits".
+For the years ended January 31, 2023 and 2022, there were no impairments.